One of the secrets of most successful small businesses is running paid ads as part of their business promotion strategy.

 - Get found in Google Search

-For new websites, free traffic (as opposed to running paid ads from things like purchased ads) is often challenging to come by.
+For new websites, free traffic (as opposed to running paid ads from things like purchased ads) is often challenging.
 You can start blogging to promote your business and drive traffic, but it will take time to see results.

-While you are building your audience, guest posting allows you to get in front of someone else’s.
+While building your audience, guest posting allows you to get in front of someone else’s.
 It only drives traffic back to your website but also helps with SEO.

 Running Paid Ads : Guest post on blogs